drusepth/life/README.md

 - Any non-water cell with three civilization neighbors becomes a civilization cell, as if by reproduction.

 ## Dirt (brown tiles) [2]
+- Ant dirt cell with at least 1 town neighbor will always remain a dirt cell.
 - Any dirt cell with greater than 1 dirt neighbor and at least 1 water neighbor becomes a forest cell.
 - Any dirt cell with greater than 5 forest neighbors becomes a forest cell.
 - Any dirt cell with greater than 6 dirt neighbors becomes a desert cell.